DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
                 - User Datagram Protocol (UDP) does not employ a handshake
                 - it is also considered a 📝simplex protocol (Typically, there is no acknowledgment or feedback from the receiver to the sender, because the channel only allows data to flow in one direction.)
-            - 🛠️Transport Layer Security (TLS)
+            - 🛠️Transport Layer Security (TLS): Transport Layer Security (TLS) is a cryptographic protocol that provides secure communication over a network.
+It is commonly used to establish secure connections between clients (such as web browsers) and servers (such as web servers) to ensure the confidentiality, integrity, and authenticity of data transmitted between them.
     - ❄️**Network Layer (3)**
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
         - 🔨IP Header Checksum: In the IPv4 protocol, the Network Layer uses a checksum in the IP header to ensure that the header itself has not been corrupted during transmission.
 The checksum is calculated by summing all the 16-bit words in the IP header.
 The result is then complemented, and this value is placed in the checksum field of the IP header.
 When the packet is received, the checksum is recalculated.
 If the result differs from the checksum in the header, the packet is considered corrupt and is discarded.
 The checksum only covers the IP header, not the payload (the data part of the packet).
 IPv6, the newer version of the Internet Protocol, does not use a checksum in the IP header.